National Origin, Immigration, & Refugee Status

 HUD/DOJ Guidance:

-- Protecting Persons from Housing Discrimination Based on Actual or Perceived Shared Ancestry or Ethnic Characteristics, U.S. Department of Housing & Urban Development, September 28, 2023
+- HUD Fact Sheet: Protecting Persons from Housing Discrimination Based on Actual or Perceived Shared Ancestry or Ethnic Characteristics, September 23, 2023

-- U.S. Department of Housing & Urban Development Office of General Counsel Guidance on Fair Housing Act Protections for Persons with Limited English Proficiency, September 15, 2016
+- HUD Guidance on Fair Housing Act Protections for Persons with Limited English Proficiency, September 15, 2016 (Rescinded September 16, 2025)

-- U.S. Department of Housing and Urban Development (HUD), the U.S. Department of Health and Human Services (HHS), and the U.S. Department of Justice (DOJ) Joint Statement Regarding Immigrant and Domestic Violence Survivor Access to Housing & Services, August 5, 2016
+- HUD/HHS/DOJ Joint Statement Regarding Immigrant and Domestic Violence Survivor Access to Housing & Services, August 5, 2016

-- Post 9/11 Forms of Discrimination and Information by US Dept of Justice
+- DOJ Post 9/11 Forms of Discrimination and Information

 - HUD Immigration Status and Housing Discrimination Frequently Asked Questions: